 #7 Have Your Property Inspected

 Depending on where your rental property is located, it may have to be inspected by the city inspector before new renters can move in.
 Inspections are conducted to ensure the habitability of your property.
 In South Florida, landlords are not allowed to lease a property unless it has been deemed “safe to live in as a full-time dwelling”.
 This includes ensuring that plumbing and electrical systems are working, checking for bed-bugs, inspecting for mold, and more.
-It’s important to be familiar with your town or city’s laws — hiring a property management firm can help you stay compliant year-round.
+It’s important to be familiar with your town or city’s laws — hiring a property service company can help you stay compliant year-round.

 #8 Spruce Up the Lawn